andyfischer/circa/docs/internal/interpreter.md

 The interpreter loop goes as follows:

  1: Advance PC to nextPC, and set nextPC to (PC + 1)
- 2: Check if we have started a Branch that has an override func.
+ 2: Check if we have started a Block that has an override func.
 If so:
-       Set nextPC to the last index in this branch Execute the C override
+       Set nextPC to the last index in this block Execute the C override
           If the C override raised an error:
              Terminate